junmokane/spatially-aware-transformer/README.md

-# Spatially-Aware Transformer Memory for Embodied Agents
+# Spatially-Aware Transformers for Embodied Agents

-This repository is the official implementation of [Spatially-Aware Transformer Memory for Embodied Agents](https://arxiv.org/abs/2402.15160).
+This repository is the official implementation of [Spatially-Aware Transformers for Embodied Agents](https://arxiv.org/abs/2402.15160).
 We provide the code for core experiments in our paper.

 ## Requirements